Yohance Marshall

-Yohance Marshall (born January 22, 1986) is a Trinidadian footballer who last played for Kórdrengir in the 3. deild karla in Iceland.
+Yohance Marshall (born January 22, 1986) is a Trinidadian former professional footballer who played as a defender.

-Career
+Club career

 Youth and college

 Born in Diego Martin, Trinidad and Tobago, Marshall attended high school at St. Anthony's College in Trinidad, he led the school team to three intercollegiate titles while captaining the team in 2004 and playing in a star-studded team including future internationals Kenwyne Jones, Julius James, and Jan-Michael Williams.

 In 2005, Marshall earned a scholarship to attend the University of South Florida, helping USF reach the final stages of the NCAA Tournament in three of his four years, and consequently named as an NSCAA Second Team All-American, a College Soccer News First Team All- American, and to the All-Big East First Team in his senior year.
 He also served as USF's team captain from 2006 to 2008 and started all 73 games he appeared in, scoring 7 times and assisting 6.